Maykonn/js-detect-incognito-private-browsing-paywall/README.md

 **With Bot detector on, when Googlebot visit your page you don't block it!**

 ## How to use

+### Installation
+You can use including the `/dist/BrowsingModeDetector.js` or `/dist/BrowsingModeDetector.gz` direct on your application or with npm:

+`npm i js-detect-incognito-private-browsing -S`

 ### Implementing behaviour based on Browsing Mode:
 Passing a callback to `BrowsingModeDetector.do()` method you can implement the needed behaviour testing the returned value: